 You might be wondering what equipment is being used at the Olympics.
 With the action moving so quickly, you never quite get a good look at the equipment players are using.

 Thinking about getting a table yourself?
 Check out our guide to the room size needed to fit a Table Tennis table.
+Alternatively, you can learn why most ping pong paddles have one black and one red rubber.

 How Long Does an Olympic Table Tennis Game Last?